qvantel/orcd-frontend/README.md

 [![Build Status](https://travis-ci.com/flygare/QvantelFrontend.svg?token=LSeHcrYCJtK5fMzkMp9s&branch=master)](https://travis-ci.com/flygare/QvantelFrontend)

 # Qvantel Frontend
 This repository contains Grafana plugins, the included plugins are the GeoMap panel plugin and the Heatmap plugin.
-Here, we'll also go through how to install the plugins into Grafana, and how to set them up so they properly work.
-Both plugin supports retrieving data from a Graphite data source.
+Here, we'll also go through how to install the plugins into Grafana, and how to set them up so they work properly.
+Both plugins support retrieving data from a Graphite data source.
 The plugin may work with other data sources, but we can't guarantee nor support it.

 ## GeoMap panel plugin
 The GeoMap panel plugin visualizes roaming calls for each country.
 This is achieved by using the map service from Google GeoCharts.
-Each country will recieve a color based on their frequency of roaming calls, the color is determined by a color gradient.
-If a country has less frequency, it's color will be picked on the left hand side of the gradient.
+Each country will receive a color based on their frequency of roaming calls and the color is determined by a color gradient.
+If a country has less frequency, its color will be picked on the left hand side of the gradient.
 Documentation for this plugin can be found [here](geomap_panel#geomap-panel-plugin-for-grafana).

 ![GeoMap Preview](geomap_panel/images/GeoMap_Preview_Dark.gif)

 ## Heatmap panel plugin
-The heatmap panel contains functionality to visualize products and lapse through time to see how the products have changed.
+The heatmap panel contains functionality to visualize product usage and lapse through time to see how the products usage have changed.
 Documentation for this plugin can be found [here](heatmap_panel).

 ![Heatmap Preview](heatmap_panel/images/heatmap-dashboard-dark.png)

 ## Plugin installation
-To install a plugin, you'll need to download the folder for the wanted plugin found in this repository.
+To install a plugin you'll need to download the folder for the wanted plugin found in this repository.
 If you want to install the GeoMap panel plugin, you need to download the **geomap_panel** folder and if you want to install the Heatmap plugin, you need to download the **heatmap_panel** folder.

+The script **containers.sh** in our [main repository](..) will start all backend containers and Grafana container where both of the panels are installed.

 ### Manual setup
 When you have downloaded the folder you want, move the folder into the **plugins** folder found inside the Grafana directory.
 Just move the folder manually or execute a command line to do it for you: